首页

 where k is an integer (3 £ k £ 64) that specifies the number of registers available to the

-allocator and is a valid Linux pathname relative to the current working directory that
+is a valid Linux pathname relative to the current working directory that

 names an input file.
 For a description of the complete set of flags supported by the COMP 412